bugzmanov/nes_ebook/src/chapter_6_1.md

 Let's try to emulate two the most complex registers: Address (**0x2006**) and Data(**0x2007**)

 There are multiple caveats in the way the CPU can access PPU RAM.
-Say, CPU wants to access mem cell at 0x0600 PPU memory space:
+Say the CPU wants to access memory cell at 0x0600 PPU memory space:

 1) It has to load the requesting address into the Addr register.
 It has to write to the register twice - to load 2 bytes into 1-byte register:<br/><br/>

 ```bash
  LDA #$06